confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 $ docker-compose stop connect-dc1 schema-registry-dc1 broker-dc1 zookeeper-dc1
 ```

-4. Restart the consumer to connect to `dc2` Kafka cluster.
+4. Stop and restart the consumer to connect to `dc2` Kafka cluster.
 It will still use the same consumer group id `java-consumer-topic1` so it can resume where it left off:

 ```bash
 mvn exec:java -Dexec.mainClass=io.confluent.examples.clients.ConsumerMultiDatacenterExample -Dexec.args="topic1 localhost:29092 http://localhost:8082 localhost:29092"